-Editor's Note: Which entity (NRF or NWDAF) performs more fine-grained authorization is ffs.

-Editor's Note: Whether the NWDAF enforces security policies (e.g. restriction and/or anonymization of the data) is ffs.
+Editor's Note: Data and analytics exchange between HPLMN and VPLMN may be further updated based on feedback from GSMA during the normative work.

 - 5GS uses the N32 interconnection security mechanism to support confidentiality, integrity, and replay protection for data and analytics exchange between PLMNs.

 7.2 Conclusion on Key Issue #2 "Authorization of selection of participant NWDAF instances in the Federated Learning group"